 Most plovs tend to be intricate with many ingredients.
 This Bukharian Family-Style Chicken and Rice dish is a nice alternative for weeknight dinners with your family.
 It was a huge hit with both kids.
 The dish is cooked in layers starting with carrots and onions, then chicken, and finally rice.
 It is cooked until tender in only about 30 minutes with very little prep work.
 I love the seasonings and the addition of toasted cashews over the top.

-Pinch chile powder (ground red chile, not the American chile powder)
+- Pinch of chile powder ground red chile (optional)

-1 1/2 cups all purpose flour, plus more for dusting
+- 1 1/2 cups all-purpose flour plus extra for dusting